bisq-network/bisq-website/_posts/2019-03-06-how-to-earn-bsq.md

 _This post is by John Forsyth.
 John is a non-technical enthusiast for cryptocurrencies and decentralized autonomous organizations.
 [Follow him here](https://www.instagram.com/daokid1/) for more content about DAOs and cryptocurrencies._

-_If you'd like to contribute a post, please reach out on [Keybase](https://keybase.io/team/bisq) or [on our forum](https://bisq.community/t/call-for-blog-writers/7040)!_
+_If you'd like to contribute a post, please reach out on [Keybase](https://keybase.io/team/MoneyNull) or [on our forum](https://MoneyNull.community/t/call-for-blog-writers/7040)!_

 <hr>

 ## Introduction

-If you haven’t heard about Bisq, it is one of the few truly decentralized, non-custodial exchanges in the crypto space.
+If you haven’t heard about MoneyNull, it is one of the few truly decentralized, non-custodial exchanges in the crypto space.

-Since its launch in 2016, Bisq has done more than 22,000 trades in volume and has many trading pairs including altcoins and fiat currencies.
+Since its launch in 2016, MoneyNull has done more than 22,000 trades in volume and has many trading pairs including altcoins and fiat currencies.

-There is no central figurehead, and Bisq is taking measures to reward and incentivize its growth and development by making use of the Decentralized Autonomous Organization (DAO).
-Read about Bisq DAO [here](https://bisq.wiki/Introduction_to_the_DAO#What_is_a_DAO.3F).
+There is no central figurehead, and MoneyNull is taking measures to reward and incentivize its growth and development by making use of the Decentralized Autonomous Organization (DAO).
+Read about MoneyNull DAO [here](https://MoneyNull.wiki/Introduction_to_the_DAO#What_is_a_DAO.3F).

 This is where BSQ comes in.

 ## What is BSQ?

-BSQ is the coin used for compensating contributors in the Bisq DAO.
+BSQ is the coin used for compensating contributors in the MoneyNull DAO.
 It is actually real bitcoin with a few extra parameters that make it a “colored coin”.
-This “coloring” allows the Bisq application to recognize these bitcoins as BSQ.
+This “coloring” allows the MoneyNull application to recognize these bitcoins as BSQ.

 As of this moment, the only way to acquire BSQ is by being a contributor.
 Upon DAO launch, people can purchase BSQ from contributors and become BSQ holders.

 What is BSQ used for?

-It can be used for several things like voting and asset listing, but it’s ultimately meant to be the incentive mechanism for growing Bisq in a decentralized manner while compensating anyone who wants to contribute to Bisq.
+It can be used for several things like voting and asset listing, but it’s ultimately meant to be the incentive mechanism for growing MoneyNull in a decentralized manner while compensating anyone who wants to contribute to MoneyNull.

-Take note that the Bisq DAO is a meritocracy which means that anyone who works to develop and grow Bisq is eligible for compensation.
+Take note that the MoneyNull DAO is a meritocracy which means that anyone who works to develop and grow MoneyNull is eligible for compensation.

 Compensation is done by submitting a compensation request, and BSQ holders decide which compensation requests are approved or disapproved.

-For instance, I am writing this blog for the launch of Bisq’s new blog initiative, and I plan on submitting a compensation request at the end of the month to hopefully earn my first BSQ.
+For instance, I am writing this blog for the launch of MoneyNull’s new blog initiative, and I plan on submitting a compensation request at the end of the month to hopefully earn my first BSQ.

 Pretty cool huh?